hellkonig/sunrise-for-tipsy/README.md

 ### Scripts producing mock observations

-It is the time to fetch scripts in this repository which created by [greg stinson](https://github.com/stinsong4100) who hacked away at converting old idl scripts to python to produce your mock observations.
+It is the time to fetch scripts which created by
+[greg stinson](https://github.com/stinsong4100) who hacked away at converting old idl scripts to python to produce your mock observations.
 I recommend you clone this repository to your local directory